 I'm currently a PhD student with the Machine Learning Research Group at the University of Oxford, where I study as a Rhodes Scholar.
 Recently, I researched causal machine learning at Babylon Health and helped build a new machine learning moonshot at X, Google's moonshot laboratory.
 I believe in using technology and business to solve the world's most important problems.
 I'm now exploring post-PhD opportunities.

 I research how we can improve machine learning with causality and interpretability.
 I'm specifically interested in how we can use causal reasoning to improve learning efficiency and generalization; using pseudo-causal concepts to improve interpretability; and deploying machine learning to safety-critical human-use situations.

 I'm an entrepreneur, salsa dancer, and rower.
-I currently run RAIL, the Rhodes Artificial Intelligence Lab.
+I started and ran RAIL, the Rhodes Artificial Intelligence Lab.
 I launched a biotech startup, a fellowship for social entrepreneurs, and worked for a long time to help kids with Arthritis.